Vocal and Operatic

 Their latest disc of music by Richard Rodney Bennett (almost all first recordings) won critical acclaim in Gramophone magazine; it described the choir’s singing as ‘splendidly disciplined and infectiously fervent’, adding, ‘all involved with the making of this CD can be very proud of their efforts’.

 Sir James MacMillan, writing of an earlier release commented that ‘I am delighted to be the focus of this new disc by this exceptional young choir from Birmingham Conservatoire.
 I was present at some of the recording sessions and was astounded at how high the performance standards were.’

 The choir’s disc of rare choral music by Herbert Howells was ‘most impressive’ (MusicWebInternational) and was an Editor’s Choice of the month in Gramophone.
 Their disc of music by John Joubert received an enthusiastic 15 minute appraisal on Radio 3’s Record Review programme.
 The choir’s Radio 3 debut came in 2015 when the BBC recorded a concert from the Ludlow English Song weekend.

 Jeffrey Skidmore, Director of Ex Cathedra, takes the group for one project in each academic year.
 They focus on early music and Jeremy often introduces singers to his specialist area of French baroque repertoire.

 In short, our Chamber Choir is an ideal training ground for singers who wish to pursue singing in professional ensembles like The Sixteen, The Monteverdi Choir, Tenebrae and Polyphony.
-A number of our singers have also been selected to sing with Gemini Sixteen.
+A number of our singers have also been selected to sing with Genesis Sixteen.

 Find out more about Ex Cathedra Scholarships